solo-io/supergloo/docs/content/setup/prerequisites/enterprise_prerequisites.md

 ## Establishing Trust Between Agents and Server

-#### Manual Certificate Creation
+#### Manual Certificate Creation (Optional)

 As described in the [concept document]({{% versioned_link_path fromRoot="/concepts/relay" %}}),
-gRPC communication between agents and the server is secured with TLS.
+gRPC communication between agents and the server is authenticate and secured with mutual TLS.

 The following script illustrates how you can create these certificates manually.
+If you do not create certificates yourself, both the Helm chart and `meshctl` will create self-signed certificates for you.

 At a high level, the script achieves the following:

 1. Creates a root certificate (`RELAY_ROOT_CERT_NAME`).
 This is distributed to managed clusters